-Have you come across people with blonde hair and dark skin?
+Have you come across black people with blonde hair?

 Black people with blonde hair usually have European ancestry or ancestry from the Oceania region.
 That is where the mutation of the genes started.

 In today’s world, such people can be found all over the world.
 However, when you trace back their ancestry, you will realize that they come from these two regions.
 Therefore, the reason individuals having these physical traits is pretty clear.

 2. Single Difference: Why Do Melanesians have Blonde Hair?

 The occurrence of blonde hair and dark-skinned people happens with just a single genetic variant.
 It occurs when the gene by the name of TYRP1 is present in the 9th chromosome.

 The mutation in this gene impacts the amount of melanin in the body.
 Melanin is responsible for the color of the eyes and hair.
 After extensive research, it has been proven that this is the only gene that impacts the body’s pigmentation.